 It would have been a perfect shot, had Teemo not suddenly appeared from a nearby bush and shot a cloud of blinding poison in his face.
 Better late than never, as Teemo would say to his teammates when they scolded him later.
 It was mostly his summoner's fault for not paying attention anyway.

 The Chain Warden howled in anger as he clawed at his face with his free hand.
 He didn't even know why this stuff was able to blind an undead like himself, what did the little rat even use in it?
 He threw his chain anyway, at least he would take Twisted Fate down with him!

 The chain flew forward, but it didn't hit Twisted Fate himself; it was too high for that.
-It latched into the gypsy's trademark hat as he ran out of Thresh's range.
+It latched into the card shark's trademark hat as he ran out of Thresh's range.

 "You damn hamster!"
 Thresh howled as he caught the hat and wrenched it off the end of his scythe.

 Teemo, however, was quivering in terror as he looked at the hat in Thresh's hands.
 "Take cover!" the Swift Scout dove into a nearby bush like his life depended on it and disappeared.

 Thresh was mystified.
 Teemo would've killed him if he'd stayed, why leave now?
 Because of Twisted Fate?
 That couldn't be right.
 Sure the rogue was handy with his cards, but he was a complete pansy if you caught him.
 Thresh shrugged and tossed the hat into a nearby bush.

 The Chain Warden was about to turn back when a loud, angry roar echoed through the Rift.

 Every champion—save for Thresh, who hadn't the faintest clue as to what it was and didn't care anyway—immediately stopped what they were doing and cast a fearful glance down the middle lane.